Snap your meal.

 Patterns you'd never spot in a spreadsheet.

-Save what works.
+Generate it.
+Save it.
 Cook it again.

 Three taps.